 RagaMuffins are large-boned cats and are generally a larger breed of feline.
 Females are smaller than males and usually weigh between 10 to 16 pounds.
 Males can be significantly larger and weigh between 15 to 20 pounds.
 RagaMuffin cats are a slow maturing breed and can take about four years to reach its adult size.

 Coat and Grooming

-The RagaMuffin "Look”
+The RagaMuffin Cat “Look”

-RagaMuffins are known for their very sweet expressions.
+eRagaMuffins are known for their very sweet expressions.
 RagaMuffin adult cats often still look like kittens due to this quality.
-A combination of large, expressive, walnut-shaped eyes, puffy whisker pads and a scoop to the nose, not a break like the Persian breed, all contribute to this sweet expression.
-There are no extremes in the RagaMuffin cat, but a balance of these qualities give this breed an adorable expression to match their personality.
+A combination of large, expressive, walnut-shaped eyes, puffy whisker pads and a scoop to the nose, all contribute to this sweet expression.
+The RagaMuffin scoop should not be a break, like Persian cats have.
+There are no extremes in the RagaMuffin Cat, but a balance of these qualities give this bred an adorable expression to match their adorable personality.

 RagaMuffin Cats as Family Pets

 RagaMuffins make ideal family pets and get along with dogs and children.
 As long as children are taught the proper way to treat their RagaMuffin pet, they are a joy to have as a family member.

 History of the RagaMuffin Cat Breed